Texas tops 1 million cases as COVID-19 surge engulfs the US

 Around the country:

-–The NFL’s Minnesota Vikings said it will close its remaining home games to fans, as the state blew past its record for new deaths in a day.
+— The NFL’s Minnesota Vikings said it will close its remaining home games to fans, as the state blew past its record for new deaths in a day.
 Minnesota Gov. Tim Walz announced new restrictions on bars and restaurants and said he wishes the neighboring Dakotas would take more aggressive steps to slow the spread of the coronavirus.
 He said this summer’s Sturgis Motorcycle Rally in South Dakota was “absolutely unnecessary” and helped spread the virus beyond that state.

-–North Carolina reported its highest single-day increase in coronavirus cases since the start of the pandemic, with 3,119 people — 8% of those tested — testing positive for the virus.
+— Ohio Gov. Mike DeWine issued new orders on mask enforcement at businesses, while threatening to close bars, restaurants and fitness centers if infections keep surging.
+The Republican governor shifted the authority over mask enforcement from the counties to the state.
+If a business receives more than one violation, it must close for 24 hours.
+He’s also requiring businesses to display ‘No Mask, No Service’ signs and refuse service to customers who don’t comply.
+But DeWine’s orders Wednesday were not as far-reaching as in March, when Ohio became one of the first states to go into lockdown.

-–In Nebraska, which is setting records for the number of people hospitalized with the virus, new restrictions took effect Wednesday.
-Those include a requirement that masks be worn at businesses where employees have close contact with customers for more than 15 minutes, such as barber shops, and a limit on large indoor gatherings to 25% of a building’s capacity.
-Nebraska Gov. Pete Ricketts and his wife have gone into quarantine after being exposed to someone with the virus.
+— In Nebraska, which is setting records for COVID-19 hospitalizations, new restrictions took effect Wednesday.
+Those include a requirement to wear masks at businesses where employees have close contact with customers for more than 15 minutes, such as barbershops, and a limit on large indoor gatherings to 25% of a building’s capacity.
+Gov. Pete Ricketts and his wife have gone into quarantine after being exposed to someone with the virus.

+— North Carolina reported its highest single-day increase in coronavirus cases since the start of the pandemic, with 3,119 people — 8% of those tested — testing positive for the virus.

+— Kentucky posted a record daily high for new confirmed cases, at 2,700, as the governor implored people to wear masks to counter the accelerating outbreak.

-–A group of Utah teachers is encouraging colleagues across the state to call in sick on Thursday and use the day off to get tested for the virus.
+— A group of Utah teachers is encouraging colleagues statewide to call in sick Thursday and use the day to get tested for the virus.
 Some teachers believe the action could prompt state officials to do more to increase classroom safety.

-–In Sioux Falls, the largest city in hard-hit South Dakota, Mayor Paul TenHaken cast a tie-breaking vote that defeated a proposed mask mandate.
+— In Sioux Falls, the largest city in hard-hit South Dakota, Mayor Paul TenHaken cast a tie-breaking vote that defeated a proposed mask mandate.
 Violations would have carried a $50 fine.

-–North Dakota, according to Johns Hopkins data, continues to have the most new COVID-19 cases per capita in the nation, with one in every 83 residents testing positive in the past week.
+— North Dakota continues to have the most new COVID-19 cases per capita in the nation, according to Johns Hopkins data, with one in every 83 residents testing positive in the past week.